OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.1_draft_EN.md

 * The package hash is RECOMMENDED instead of MANDATORY.
 * ExternalRef is RECOMMENDED instead of MANDATORY.
 * FilesAnalyzed is no longer MANDATORY.
+* Examples are provided for the CISA SBOM Types.
 * sbomasm is a better example of SBOM merge tool.
 * Add reference to new CISA document.